samilaxy/flutter_starter/README.md

 and temperature maps to see different conditions near you.

 Home Workouts provides daily workout routines for all your main muscle groups.
-In just a few minutes a day, you can build muscles
+In just a few minutes a day, you can build muscles and keep fitness at home without having to go to the gym.
+No equipment or coach needed, all exercises can be performed with just